zowe/docs-site/docs/user-guide/cli-using-integrating-apiml.md

     The format of base path can vary based on how API ML is configured at your site.

-2. To access that API ML instance, create a [service profile](../user-guide/cli-using-using-profiles-v1#zowe-cli-v1-profile-types) (or issue a command) with the `--base-path` value of `ibmzosmf/api/v1`.
+2. Access the API ML instance by creating a [service profile](../user-guide/cli-using-using-profiles-v1#zowe-cli-v1-profile-types) (or issuing a command) with the `--base-path` value of `ibmzosmf/api/v1`.
 Your service profile uses the token and credentials stored in your default base profile.

     Using the preceding example, you would issue the following command with your profile name: